Rediscovering Grenada, The Island that Smells of Spices

 How lucky was I?
 I got to revisit this beautiful sleepy island in the Caribbean that smells of cinnamon and nutmeg.
 This time around I wouldn’t be forced to eat Spam, this time around I was lucky enough to call the beautiful and luxurious resort, Sandals LaSource Grenada my home away from home.

-Oh how I wished I had worn my swim suit so I could have swam under the falls, it was still beautiful even though I didn’t get to take a dip.
+Oh how I wished I had worn my swimsuit so I could have swum under the falls, it was still beautiful even though I didn’t get to take a dip.
 I was on the lookout for the Mona Monkeys of Grenada but much to my disappointment the only one that I did happen upon was tethered to a local man who was asking for a dollar to take a picture with the monkey.

 A local woman was set up on a corner and selling grilled street corn, it was cooked in a shopping cart with a little fire that burned in the seat area that one would place their toddler.
 There was fresh coconut milk and ripe mangoes, star fruit to die for and spices galore.